Phaseant/lzw-cli/README.md

-# lzw-cli
+# phaseant/lzw-cli

-cli for lzw algorithm
+This is a cli for Lempel–Ziv–Welch algorithm, made for my information coding class.